 On Wednesday, November 18, around 2:30 PM EST, I received a push notification from Twitter alerting me that the New York City Department of Education (NYCDOE) would be closing school buildings until further notice.
 The 7-day city-wide coronavirus positive test rate was now hitting and surpassing the 3% mark and Mayor Bill de Blasio, all of a sudden moved to “keep his word,” decided to close schools.
 About 60 seconds later, I received an email from Chancellor Richard Carranza, my boss’s boss’s boss and thus, my boss, about the decision.

-Chancellor Carranza, with Mayor de Blasio (photo: Ed Reed/Mayor's Office)
+Chancellor Carranza, with Mayor de Blasio.
+Photo Credit: Ed Reed/Mayoral Photography Office

 On Sunday, November 29, it happened again.
 A series of push notifications from news organizations and social media, a delayed email from the Chancellor, and another major announcement central to the lives of 1.1 million students, their caregivers, and NYCDOE employees like me: Despite climbing positivity rates, elementary schools would reopen on December 7, accompanied with a decrease in hybrid learning, and a series of other adjustments to the logistics of schooling.

 In conversations I have with principals, teachers, colleagues, and caregivers, the word I keep hearing is “whiplash.”
 How can school leaders lead their school communities if the plans keep changing?
 How can teachers plan and support their students, and their own school-aged children, if the schedule is constantly a moving target?
 How can caregivers arrange childcare, balance their work schedules, and be a partner in schooling if the basics - when, where, and how - keep changing?